tudvari/docker-composer/README.md

 # Composer
-Node.js package for generating docker-compose.yml file for containers from a JSON document.
+NodeJS package for generating docker-compose.yml file for containers from a JSON document.

 ## About the package